NASW says plan to separate undocumented immigrant children from their parents is malicious and unconscionable

 - Provide a resume or vitae.

-- Three academic and/or professional references (including the completed Request for Reference Form.pdf and a reference letter attached) from individuals who can address qualifications for graduate study in social work, academic readiness, work performance and proficiency.
+- Academic and/or professional references from individuals who can address qualifications for graduate study in social work, academic readiness, work performance and proficiency.

 To be admitted individuals must first apply to the University as a graduate student, then apply to the graduate program of their choice.